Company Resources

 - Lot release Certificate of Analysis

-- cGMP certificate if compliance
+- cGMP certificate of compliance

-- Collaborator test results of ongoing stability testing for each product lot.
+- Collaborator test results of ongoing stability testing for each product lot

 What materials/documentation will collaborator be expected to provide?